w3f/polkadot-wiki/docs/claims.md

 ### What you will need

 - Parity Signer
-- Your Polkadot account unlocked on Polkadot-JS Apps UI.
+- Your Polkadot account linked to Polkadot-JS Apps UI

-You will be importing your Polkadot address on the Parity Signer to the PolkadotJS apps to interact with the network.
+Before claiming, you should import your Polkadot address on Parity Signer to the PolkadotJS apps.
+All operations will use Parity Signer to sign the transaction, but will broadcast it via the PolkadotJS apps remote node.
 If you do not have a Polkadot address, please follow the instructions on the Parity Signer section in the [account generation][] page for generating a new Polkadot account.
-All the operations will have to use your phone to sign the transaction and broadcast it via the PolkadotJS apps remote node.

 ### Go to Polkadot-JS Apps